pdfcpu/pdfcpu/content/core/sign.md

 ### 2. Verify Crypto Signature
 Check that the signature was created using the correct private key and matches the data.

-### 3. Validate Certificate
+### 3. Check Certificate Evidence
-Check if the certificate is trustworthy and valid.
+Check the signer certificate and report whether it chains up to a certificate in pdfcpu's configured local certificate store. pdfcpu also reports certificate validity dates and performs best-effort revocation checks when suitable CRL or OCSP information is available.

-This includes verifying that it chains up to a trusted root certificate, is properly signed, has not expired, and has not been revoked.
+These checks are useful for inspection and automation, but they are not a substitute for a dedicated trust policy, compliance profile, or legal-validity assessment.
 <br>

 ### Checking Revocation
 Certificates may be revoked for various reasons.
-Checking the revocation status may require online access.
+Checking the revocation status may require online access and depends on the certificate, the responder, and any embedded evidence in the PDF.

 You can configure your timeout values for [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) and [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) responders with these configuration parameters:

 - `timeoutCRL`